 Founder First in Wellness, Dietitian

 Danielle is the founder and nutrition expert at First In Wellness.
 She has a diverse background in health as a university educator, published author, personal trainer, and clinical dietitian.
-She co-developed and participated in wellness programs with the Berkeley Fire Department and Santa Clara County Fire Department.
+She co-developed and participated in wellness programs with the Berkeley Fire Department, Santa Clara County Fire Department, and Menlo Park Fire District.
 Specializing in Functional Medicine, Danielle uses this integrated, preventative approach as the foundation for the First In Wellness program development.
 Danielle has a master’s degree in Nutrition and Food Science, along with a Board Certification in Health and Wellness Coaching.